740i/Writeups/node/node.md

 ![](pics/nodemyplace.JPG)

-So we run dirsearch against the nodejs site and get a bunch of 200 respsonses for everything in our wordlist, something seems wrong.
+So we run dirsearch against the nodejs site and get a bunch of 200 responses for everything in our wordlist, something seems wrong.
 If we use dirbuster or gobuster it gets blacklisted based on the default user agents and we get an ascii art troll face and some base64 that is garbage back in the response.
 We can see this clearer if we proxy the brute forcing through burp or use curl.
 ```bash
 root@sushi:~/hackthebox/node# curl -H 'User-Agent: Dirbuster' 10.10.10.58:3000
 QQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQ